-The firm offers a unique and multi-disciplinary approach in cases featuring political and extra-legal aspects, relying on decades of experience working with top ranking CEOs, Country Presidents, and leading corporate champions in Africa, the Middle East, East Asia and Latin America.
+The firm offers a unique and multi-disciplinary approach in cases featuring political and extra-legal aspects, relying on decades of experience working with top ranking CEOs, heads of state, and leading corporate champions in Africa, the Middle East, East Asia and Latin America.
 With a reputation as tenacious corporate counsel focused on proactive crisis prevention strategies, Amsterdam & Partners LLP provides its clients with a full spectrum of dispute resolution services with the aim of tackling complex issues in some of the most difficult global jurisdictions.

 A global team of international lawyers and specialists based in Washington DC and London

-Many law firms claim to do international law, but there are very few which have spent the time on the ground in the countries in which Amsterdam & Partners is engaged.
+Many law firms claim to do international law, but there are very few who have spent the time on the ground in the countries in which Amsterdam & Partners is engaged.
 Our global team includes leading world specialists in crisis law and litigation, crisis and risk management, corporate foreign policy and human rights.
 Our specialists have delivered effective international white-collar defense and international arbitration in complex multi-jurisdictional disputes in Guatemala, Nigeria, Russia, Thailand, Turkey, Venezuela and Zambia.
 With our experience in managing, litigating and arbitrating disputes, and through our team and its extensive global network of top experts, we rapidly establish “virtual firms” of experts to proactively manage disputes and crises before they become shocks, damaging the reputation and/or negatively impacting the bottom line of businesses.

 In addition to multi-jurisdictional legal services, Amsterdam & Partners LLP also has a team dedicated to political advocacy, media relations and big data analytics, complementing the legal strategy with an expanded capacity to move the case in the public domain.